As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Totes and Repel serve different markets.
 Repel is for people who need an umbrella that performs in real weather.
 Totes is for people who want a stylish, affordable accessory for light rain.
 If you’ve ever been caught in a real storm with a Totes umbrella flipping inside out, the Repel’s price premium will feel very reasonable.

-As an Amazon Associate, we earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
 This helps us continue providing independent, honest reviews at no extra cost to you.